Monday, April 29

 Mehendi: It is another popular traditional art in Bangladesh.
 The design and color attract everybody.
 Mehendi made by pasting leaves of the plant Lawsonia Inermis.
 It is a decorative art that is applied as a part of daily life, festive occasions and weddings.
 The bridal mehendi designs are typically inspired by Mughal paintings mixed in with classical arts.
 Drawing hands of a bride and groom or the bridal procession are common as well.

-Traditional Marriage Ceremony in Banglades
+Traditional Marriage Ceremony in Bangladesh

 Settle marriage is popular in Bangladesh.
 Once the guardians (only) of bride and grooms settled such relation and the bride and groom’s opinions had minor priority.
 Now a day the situations has been improved and given the priority of bride and bride groom likes.
 Muslim faith based Bangladeshi society accepts the newly culture and made own form with the traditional customs of old and new practices.
 The Bangladeshi particularly middle class bride and bride groom want to start the family life with joy.
 Bangladeshis are believed to be protective band forever and almost all bride and bride groom perform faith to each other in the next portion of life.
 They invite all friends, neighbors and relatives as much possible on the weeding festival.
 Bangladeshi weeding ceremony has its own tradition and customs for days long.